ietf-wg-cellar/matroska-specification/attachments.md

 There can be two different covers for a movie/album: a portrait style (e.g., a DVD case) and a landscape style (e.g., a wide banner ad).

-There can be two versions of the same cover, the `normal cover` and the `small cover`.
+There can be two versions of the same cover: the `normal cover` and the `small cover`.
-The dimension of the `normal cover` **SHOULD** be 600 pixels on the smallest side -- for example, 960x600 for landscape, 600x800 for portrait, or 600x600 for square.
+The dimension of the `normal cover` **SHOULD** be 600 pixels on the smallest side -- for example, 960x600 for landscape, 600x800 for portrait or 600x600 for square.
 The dimension of the `small cover` **SHOULD** be 120 pixels on the smallest side -- for example, 192x120 or 120x160.

 Versions of cover art can be differentiated by the filename, which is stored in the